Loading...

 Web search tool

 The web search tool gives Claude direct access to real-time web content, allowing it to answer questions with up-to-date information beyond its knowledge cutoff.
-Claude automatically cites sources from search results as part of its answer.
+The response includes citations for sources drawn from search results.

 How web search works